JunghwanRo/log/README.md

 # DONE
+Add the rotor motor state and twist to the log. \
 Check the trained data and visualize it with an ipynb file. \
 Make the active joint realistic. \
 Make a 2-page slide for the SPEAR meeting. \